Understanding Which SSRIs Are Effective For Anxiety

 Generalized anxiety disorder

-Generalized anxiety disorder (GAD) involves persistent, excessive worry and fear that arise in various situations and are difficult to manage.
+Generalized anxiety disorder (GAD) involves persistent, excessive worry and fear that arises in various situations and is difficult to manage.
 GAD can significantly impact an individual’s social, professional, and personal life.
-Various SSRIs can reduce symptoms of generalized anxiety disorder effectively.
-For example, in one placebo-controlled study, researchers concluded that vortioxetine was an effective method of treatment for GAD.
+Various SSRIs may reduce symptoms of generalized anxiety disorder effectively.

 Panic disorder

-Individuals who live with panic disorder experience frequent panic attacks—periods of severe anxiety marked by symptoms like racing heart, rapid breathing, sweating, dizziness, gastrointestinal distress, and a feeling of losing control.
+Individuals who live with panic disorder experience frequent panic attacks—periods of severe anxiety marked by symptoms like a racing heart, rapid breathing, sweating, dizziness, gastrointestinal distress, and a sense of losing control.
 Panic disorder can lead to an intense fear of experiencing another attack.
-In a placebo-controlled trial, researchers found that the SSRI escitalopram significantly reduced symptoms of panic disorder.
-The results of other placebo-controlled trials suggest that fluvoxamine, paroxetine, citalopram, and several other SSRIs can also be effective for panic disorder.
+In a placebo-controlled trial, researchers found that certain SSRIs may reduce symptoms of panic disorder.
+However, discuss these options with your doctor if you’re considering taking medication for panic disorder.

 Social anxiety disorder

 Social anxiety disorder is characterized by elevated apprehension and nervousness surrounding social situations.
-It can be separated into two categories: generalized social anxiety disorder and non-generalized social anxiety disorder.
+This condition can be separated into two categories: generalized social anxiety disorder and non-generalized social anxiety disorder.
 Generalized social anxiety disorder can arise in various situations, while non-generalized social anxiety disorder typically occurs during specific events or scenarios.
-Research suggests that multiple SSRIs—including paroxetine, fluvoxamine, sertraline, and escitalopram—can alleviate social anxiety symptoms
+Research suggests that multiple SSRIs can alleviate social anxiety symptoms

 Getty